 This resulted in the composition Chamber Music for voice, piano, samples, electronics and horn.
 This composition became the basis for the small-scale music theatre performance Chamber Music, a production by de Veenfabriek (NL, Leiden) & Theater Antigone (BE, Kortrijk), directed by Paul Koek.
 This composition had a limited tour of the Netherlands in 2007.

-At the end of 2020 ToNAc (BE, Antwerp) is planning a reworking of the original Chamber Music composition in co-production with HERMESensemble.
+At the end of 2020 ToNAc (BE, Antwerp) reworked the original Chamber Music composition in co-production with HERMESensemble.
 This time for a mixed ensemble, in the presence and cooperation of both composers.